kashif-nawaz/MPLS-Backbone-Class-of-Service-Use-Case/README1.md

 Once traffic enters the egress LSR, the MPLS label is removed, and the traffic is forwarded to the Customer Edge (CE) facing interface via IP lookup.
 At this stage, it may be necessary to rewrite the Differentiated Services Code Point (DSCP) bits to maintain consistent traffic classification and prioritization at the CE routers.

+## DSCP to EXP Mapping
 As mentioned above, at the ingress LSR, egress packets need to have the MPLS header's EXP bits written.
 At the ingress interfaces of the ingress LSR, packets may already have DSCP markings applied from a downstream network or at the host level.
 This raises the question of how DSCP values will be mapped to EXP bits, given that DSCP has 6 bits (allowing for 64 distinct values) while EXP has only 3 bits (which can represent 8 distinct values).
+Although IETF RFC 4594 describes 21 DSCP values but Junos has adapted 2 additional values i.e CS1 (defined in RFC 2474) and CS6  (defined in RFC 2474)

-## DSCP Alias Bit pattern
+### Junos DSCP Alias Bit pattern

 | Alias     | Bit pattern|
 | ----------|------------|